HARBOUR TOWNE CONDOMINIUM ASSOCIATION

 - Windows and Sliders: Article IV, Section 2, (A) (1) (H) of Master Deed- The maintenance and repair of windows and sliders are the responsibility of the Co-owner.
 Storm doors must be from the same manufacturer.
 Please refer to Window Replacement Policy and Storm Door Policy.
 Contact the Management Company for additional information.

-- Landscaping-mulched areas: No substantial changes are permitted in the mulched areas without prior Board approval.
-Co-owners are encouraged to spruce up and care for plantings in these Co-owners can plant annuals in these areas but must assume responsibility for what is planted.
+- Landscaping-mulched areas: No changes are permitted in the mulched areas without prior Board approval.
+See Approved Plant and Tree Replacement List.
+Co-owners are encouraged to spruce up and care for plantings in these areas.
+Co-owners can plant annuals in these areas but must assume responsibility for what is planted.

 - Utility Lines: Policy for routing all utility lines whenever possible inside of a co-owner’s unit, versus running the lines on the exterior.
 Please refer to Utility Line Policy

-3) Storage Pods: City of Muskegon Zoning doesn’t allow for storage pods to be used.
+3) Storage Pods: City of Muskegon Zoning does not allow for storage pods to be used.
 They are considered illegal.

-- Co-owners shall not use the Common Elements, Limited or General, for storage of supplies, materials, personal property or trash or refuse of any kind, except as provided in the By-laws or duly adopted rules and regulations of the Association.
+- Co-owners shall not use the Common Elements, Limited or General, for storage of supplies, materials, grills, trash/recycling containers, personal property or trash or refuse of any kind, except as provided in the Bylaws or duly adopted rules and regulations of the Association.
 The Common Elements shall not be used in any way for the drying, shaking, or airing of clothing or other fabrics.

 - No more than two (2) pets are allowed per unit.
 All pet waste must be picked up by pet’s owner.